deephdc/deep-docs/source/user/modules/mods.rst

 -----------

-The challenge of the proactive network monitoring solution is about the cooperation of scalable edge technologies supporting extensive data analysis, data processing and deep learning modelling to improve the cyber security resilience for computing infrastrutures.
+The challenge of the proactive network monitoring solution is about the cooperation of scalable edge technologies supporting extensive data analysis, large-scale data processing and deep learning modelling to improve the cyber security resilience for computing infrastrutures.
 Our proactive network monitoring solution comprises of the intelligent module (known under the MODS abbreviation) and its data processing (DS) module.
 The DS source code as well as raw data are not publicly available due to security sensitiveness.